How to develop a career progression framework

 • Provide managers and employees with a solid foundation they can use to deliver effective and targeted feedback.

-When to update a career progression framework
+When to update your framework for career progression

 An inclusive career progression framework can help battle these biases and foster more diverse work experiences.

 Additionally, you can conduct employee engagement surveys to evaluate your people’s perspectives on your current progression framework.
-Here are some questions you could include in your survey:
+Here are some questions you could include in your anonymous survey:

 • Does the career progression framework feel fair?